-

 - E. A. Baskov

-The city of Yakutsk is located in the central part of Yakutsk.
-Yakutsk is located in the central part of the complex Yakutsk artesian basin, within the flat Prilenskaya lowland, which declines gently to the north.
-Absolute altitudes in the Yakutsk area are 100-120 meters.
-The climate of the region is sharply continental, the average annual temperature is minus 10°.
-The thickness of permafrost in Yakutsk reaches 200 meters.
+The city of Yakutsk is located in the central part of the complex Yakut artesian basin, within the flat Prilenskaya lowland, which slopes gently to the north.
+Absolute elevations in the Yakutsk area are 100‑120 meters.
+The climate of the region is sharply continental; the average annual temperature is minus 10°C. The thickness of permafrost in Yakutsk reaches 200 meters.

 -